Old Hotel in a Florida Oyster Town!

 There was lots to take in, while we stood at the counter.
 A glowing red lamp with fringe, was hanging just above Don's head.

-A curious nearby chair attracted quite a few guests, who posed for photos while seated between the lion heads.
+A curious nearby chair attracted quite a few guests, who took a seat and posed for photos between the lion heads.
 I thought about asking Don to pose, but I didn't want to waste one of my photo requests, just yet.

 The painted beams, ornate chandeliers, tapestries and fountain, made me feel like I'd stepped back in time.
 While waiting on our room, I did a little wandering and researching.